Canon AV-1 Review: Film Photography Made Fun

 Canon AV-1 Review

-It pains me to say this, but the Canon AV-1 is my favourite 35mm film camera.
-Why?
-It’s a good camera, super easy to use, small, and light.
-They are also pretty cheap compared to other film cameras, and they are a great option if you are just starting out in the 35mm film world.
-Why does it pain me to say it?
-Because their DSLRs and mirrorless cameras are overrated.
+The Canon AV-1 is my favourite 35mm film camera.
+It’s super easy to use, small, light and produces some fab imagery.
+They are also pretty cheap compared to other film cameras and are a great option if you are just starting in the 35mm film world.

 20240505Canon AV 1 Review 010

-The film used is Kodak Gold 200.
+All of the film in this post is Kodak Gold 200.
 Scroll to the bottom for the imagery from the AV-1.
 Kodak Gold 200 is, so far, my favourite film.
 The grain is fine, the ISO is low, and the tone is warm.

 I bought this particular Canon AV-1 to take apart.
 It was on eBay selling for spares & repairs, and I bought it for an eye-watering £3.97.
 It claimed it didn’t work, and I could see a bit of fungus on the body, but this didn’t matter because I was going to dissect it to see what was inside.
 Anyway, the camera turned up, and it didn’t work.
-It wouldn’t wind on or release the shutter or appear to do anything.
+It wouldn’t wind on, release the shutter, or appear to do anything.

 But I have another Canon AV-1, which I bought many years ago, that does work.
 So, I swapped the batteries to test the new AV-1 battery.
 It was working on my old AV-1, but the new AV-1 still wasn’t working.
-After some playing and fiddling, I found a connection issue on the springloaded piece of metal at the bottom of the battery chamber.
-Since sorting this, it came to life and has worked ever since.
+After some playing and fiddling, I found a connection issue with the spring-loaded metal piece at the bottom of the battery chamber.
+Since sorting this out, it has come to life and has worked ever since.

 20240505Canon AV 1 Review 001